ship-armada/crowdfund/CROWDFUND.md

 **Phased finalization is acceptable as a fallback** if single-transaction gas exceeds block limits.
 In this case, `finalize()` computes and stores allocations in one transaction, and a separate `emitSettlement(startIndex, count)` function emits `Allocated` + `AllocatedHop` events in batches.
 If phased finalization is implemented:
 - `claim()` is available immediately after `finalize()` — the on-chain allocation records are written during `finalize()` regardless of whether settlement events have been emitted.
 Event emission is a transparency layer, not a gating condition for claims.
 - The UI must handle an intermediate state: settlement computed but events not yet fully emitted.
 Show "Settlement in progress — allocation data arriving" rather than incomplete data as final.

+**Settlement mode selection.** The contract must support both paths. `finalize()` always computes and stores allocations and refund amounts.
+Whether `finalize()` also emits settlement events in the same transaction is determined during development and gas testing — not at runtime by the operator.
+The selection mechanism (compile-time constant, constructor flag, or automatic gas-based branching) is implementation-defined.
+Both modes must produce identical economic outcomes — same `Allocated.totalArmAmount`, same `Allocated.totalRefundAmount`, same `AllocatedHop.armAmount` per (address, hop), same unsold ARM.
+Only event timing differs. `emitSettlement()` should revert if the contract was deployed in single-tx mode (settlement events already emitted by `finalize()`).
 - The final `emitSettlement()` batch emits `SettlementComplete()`.
 The observer treats `Finalized` without `SettlementComplete` as settlement-in-progress.

 ### EIP-712 Typed Data (Invite Links)